FAQs: Online Second Language Acquisition

-If you are taking the three-week version of the course, you spend about six to seven hours each day, Monday through Friday, on your course work.
-However, some participants devote more time to the course each day.
-If you are taking the six-week course, you spend about three to four hours each day, Monday - Friday, on the various assignments.
+In the three-week version of the course, you spend about six to eight hours each day, Monday through Friday, on your course work.
+Some people spend more time on the course, and a few spend less time.
+(For the six-week course, each day's work is spread over two days.)
 Most work is asynchronous—that is, you schedule your own work time.
 In addition, there are one or sometimes two daily Skype meetings with an instructor and several assignments to submit each day for instructor feedback.

 On a typical day, you work in three areas.

 1. Foundations.
 The foundations sessions provide an overall framework for language and culture learning.
 These sessions are taught using narrated PowerPoint presentations, podcasts, short videos, and for most sessions, short practical readings.
 At the end of each session, you complete applications questions that ask you to apply insights gained to your future learning, and you receive instructor feedback on each assignment.

 2. Phonetics.
 Our phonetics sessions help you develop the skills needed for learning the pronunciation system of your new language.